5-Data Manipulation

 group_by(City) %>% # group by city purchase was made in

-summarise(totalProfit = sum(Profit)) # average profit for each city
+summarise(totalProfit = sum(Profit)) # total profit for each city

 The table will be sorted by city, alphabetically